 The elevation gradient from east to west varies from 6,000 to 7,000 feet with steep canyon walls above the Middle Fork of the Powder River, Bachus and Blue creeks.
 Sagebrush, mountain shrubs and grasslands make up most of the habitat.
 Conifers, wet meadows and rock outcroppings cover much of the remaining land.

 Two creeks and the Middle Fork of the Powder River provide water all year for wildlife and good fishing for the angler.
 You may find rainbow, brown, brook and cutthroat trout in these streams.
 When you are not catching fish, watch for the many game species that live here.
 Blue grouse, sage grouse, Hungarian partridge, wild turkeys, doves and cottontail rabbits are plentiful.

 Butch Cassidy’s “Outlaw Cave” is on the flanks of the Middle Fork of the Powder River Canyon.
 Steep canyon walls offered shelter and security for Cassidy and his men and have always provided protection for a variety of wildlife species.
 Swifts and swallows use canyon walls for nesting, while wintering deer and elk seek south-facing slopes for food and solar warmth.

 This remote winter range is not the place for the casual winter visitor.
 For those who make the effort during the warmer summer months, you will be rewarded by the spectacular scenery and recreational opportunities this area has to offer.

-Ed O. Taylor is closed each year from December 1 through April 30.
+Ed O. Taylor WHMA is closed each year to human presence December 16 through April 30.